OpenHPS/openhps-openvslam/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-OpenVSLAM is licensed under BSD and is not included in this repository.
+stella-vslam (OpenVSLAM fork) is licensed under BSD and is not included in this repository.